Union Government launches a new state-of-the art Information Platform to monitor public health surveillance

 The first one-of-its-kind initiative by the Government of India, IHIP uses the latest technologies and digital health initiatives.

 Speaking on the occasion, Ms Preeti Sudan stated that the success of this platform will depend primarily on the quality of data shared by the states.
 “Data is power and power is to help people,” she said.
-She urged the state secretaries to be earnest in adopting this plat-form to strengthen early outbreak detection and informed public health response.

 Ms Preeti Sudan, Union Secretary of Health also launched the IHIP vision and a ready-reckoner developed to navigate the platform.